How to Clear your Computer’s DNS Cache

 Clearing Computer Cache in MacOS 10.5

-4. Type (or copy and paste) the following command:
+4. Then, type (or copy and paste) the following command:

 sudo dscacheutil -flushcache